shubhgupta2510/PatternAnalysis-2025/recognition/VQVAE_HipMRI_Study_Shubh_Gupta_s47019070/README.md

 ### Loss Function Components

-The model is optimized using a composite loss function with three terms:
+The model is optimised using a composite loss function with three terms:

 1. **Reconstruction Loss**: Quantifies pixel-wise differences between original and reconstructed images using mean squared error
-2. **Codebook Loss**: Moves codebook embeddings closer to encoder outputs to improve quantization accuracy
+2. **Codebook Loss**: Moves codebook embeddings closer to encoder outputs to improve quantisation accuracy
 3. **Commitment Loss**: Encourages encoder outputs to stay close to chosen embeddings, preventing the encoder from arbitrarily changing its output scale

 **Mathematical Formulation:**